mapo80/sigver/README.md

 float[] features = verifier.ExtractFeatures("data/a1.png");
 ```

+`ExtractFeatures` now mirrors the Python preprocessing pipeline.
+Images are
+centered on a 1360×840 canvas, cleaned with Otsu thresholding, resized to
+170×242 and then cropped to 150×220 before the model is invoked.
+The method also
+validates the output, throwing an exception when the model returns NaN or
+infinite values.

 The unit tests in `SigVerSdk.Tests` illustrate a simple verification scenario comparing two signatures.

 If the required SDK is missing, run the provided install script before building: